Programie/PHPDynDNS/README.md

 All the user configuration stuff like allowed hostnames or post processing commands is configured via user providers.

-The default user provider reads the user configuration from a XML file (See the *XML User Provider* section bellow).
+The default user provider reads the user configuration from a XML file (See the *XML User Provider* wiki page).

 ## config.json